Tw1nAi/avatars/Whisper/README.md

 # How it works?

-There are two independed python scripts at play:

-- server: it receives audio stream via websockets from single `audio_stream_client` and runs continous transcription that is being sent with websockets to single `text_consumer_client`.
+A Websocket server receives audio stream via websockets from single `audio_stream_client` and runs continous transcription that is being sent with websockets to single `text_consumer_client`.
-- microphone streaming client: it continously tries to connect to server and once connected streams audio in float32 array from operating system's default audio input device

 # Installation